Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Wojciech Gerson (random Polish Painter/Architect)
 - Jan Matejko (random Polish Painter)

+Balancing:
+- The construction Project now gives a small technology boost instead of a large one.

 Fixes:
 - If Sweden starts with Berzelius, it now gets the Chemical Research Journal Entry as well.